Search

 How Much Does Social Worker Pay Vary Between The NHS, Local Authorities And Privately?

-In local authorities, there is no fixed salary scale to match the NHS’.
+In local authorities, there is no fixed benchmarking that matches the fixed NHS Band salary scale.

 However, it’s widely recognised that Social Worker salaries in local authorities start between £30,000 and £35,000 a year – typically lower than in the NHS.